DataDog/integrations-core/docs/dev/agent_integration.md

 After you've created your Agent-based integration, populate the remainder of the required assets that will appear throughout your integration tile by following the instructions in [Create a Tile][20].

-Finally, open a pull request with your code on [integrations-extras] or [marketplace].
+Finally, open a pull request with your code on the [`integrations-extras`][21] or [`marketplace`][22] repository.
 After you've created your pull request, automatic checks run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Further Reading